NoyWasTaken/Statistics-Discord-Bot/README.md

 # Discord Statistics Bot
+A simple statistics bot for discord collecting information about a client's daily replies and messages seperated by servers.
 # Opreation
 The bot will run using a MySQL database to collect and save it's data.